 An online permit processing application significantly enhanced the efficiency of NYC DOT permitting operations.
 By eliminating manual steps, most permit requests now may be approved and issued within 1-2 business days.

 Who Issues Construction-Related Permits for Work on a Street?

 The NYC DOT Bureau of Permit Management and Construction Control (the Bureau) is responsible for overseeing all construction-related permitting.
 The Bureau is comprised of two offices:

 - The Office of Permit Management (Permit Office) provides extensive customer support for all applicants, registers permittees, receives and reviews for accuracy and completeness permit application submitted in person, and also reviews appropriate fees for both online and in-person applications.
 There is a central Permit Office in Manhattan and borough Permit Offices in each of the other boroughs.

 - The Office of Construction Mitigation and Coordination (OCMC) reviews all construction permit applications and develops construction activity stipulations* to allow for work to occur with minimal disruption to businesses, motorists, bicyclists and pedestrians, and avoid conflicts with other construction projects and special events.
 OCMC also interacts with project engineers, city agencies, community boards, elected officials and the general public to resolve construction issues related to mobility.

 All work within the street requires a NYC DOT permit to minimize construction impacts.

 Types of Permits

 The Permit Bureau issues a number of different categories of construction-related permits for work on a street.
 Street Opening, Building Operations/Construction Activity, Sidewalk Construction, and Canopy Permits are reviewed and stipulated by OCMC staff.
-Manhole Embargo, Commercial Refuse Container and Shunts, Steam Tanks and Nitrogen Tanks permits are processed and stipulated directly by NYCSTREET.
+Manhole Embargo, Commercial Refuse Container, Temporary Plates and Shunts, Steam Tanks and Nitrogen Tanks permits are processed and stipulated directly by NYCSTREET.
 An overview of major permit categories, is provided below.
 More specific information on each permit type, including application procedures and fee structures are described in greater detail in Section 3.3 The Permit Application Process of this chapter.
 Procedures to follow in the event of an emergency or the need to apply for a permit during an embargo period are explained in Section 3.6 Emergency Work and Special Circumstances later in the chapter.